Ratarca/exporter-project/README.md

 # exporter-project
 This is a data engineer project where i create some tables on oracle and feed them with node-api.
 After that i do modeling with starschema for create a DW.
-With this DW i create a ML Model and dashboard.
+With this DW.

 # Steps